 Gavin Plumley is a writer and broadcaster, pondering everything from Helena Bonham-Carter’s hair in the 80s to Georg Friedrich Haas’s search for a unique sound.
-He has interviewed writers, singers and actors, composers, conductors and clarinettists.
 Well known for his work on Central Europe and classical music, Gavin is equally at home on Broadway and in Tolstoy’s Russia.

 Follow the links above to read more about his work.